TIBCOSoftware/genxdm/OSGi.wiki.md

 # Summary

+September 2020: ignore this.
+It records what happened quite a while ago as we adopted tools to help us integrate maven and Eclipse into an OSGi-targeting environment.
+The Prerequisites page has more current information.

 Update: this is wrong, and needs revision.
 On the list.
 We'll change this to be 'using the tools' and 'best practices', prolly.